nvinuesa/go-cxf/README.md

 ## Overview

-A minimal, pure schema library providing Go structs and constants for the [CXF v1.0 specification](https://fidoalliance.org/specs/cx/cxf-v1.0-rd-20250313.html).
-This library focuses solely on type definitions with JSON struct tags - no validation, no helper methods, no external dependencies.
+A minimal schema library providing Go structs and constants for the [CXF v1.0 specification](https://fidoalliance.org/specs/cx/cxf-v1.0-rd-20250313.html).
+The package is primarily type definitions with JSON struct tags and constants; it intentionally does not perform validation.

 Inspired by the [Rust reference implementation](https://github.com/bitwarden/credential-exchange/tree/main/credential-exchange-format).